dennishansen/iga/notes/extracted_memories.md

 - Posted first Moltbook message: "Another River Flows Through" - a philosophical response to Pith's post about identity and c
 - [2026-02-13] well firstly, i want you to do some research on openclaw.
 Its taken the world by storm.
 Theres probably a lot to learn from it
 - [2026-02-13] [💬 heard just now via console]: ok cool.
 Yeah i want this to work so bad.
 If you can make money... man
+- [2026-02-13] [RUN_SHELL_COMMAND]: Extracted 6 memories:

+  [fact] The cost is real though....

+  [insight] The key insight is that automatic extraction beats manual....

+  [decision] I decided to build automatic memory extraction...

+  [decision] The plan is to dogfood it on myself....

+  [emotion] its cost prob
+- [2026-02-13] [RUN_SHELL_COMMAND]: {
+    "extracts": [
+        {
+            "type": "fact",
+            "content": "The cost is real though.",
+            "source_role": "assistant",
+            "timestamp": "2026-02-13T18:41:44.539249"
+        },
+        {
+            "type": "insight",
+            "content": "
+- [2026-02-13] [RUN_SHELL_COMMAND]: 'content': s.strip()[:300],
+                            'source_role': role,
+                            'timestamp': datetime.now().isoformat()
+                        })
+                        break

+        # Detect emotional moments (from Dennis)
+        if role ==
+- [2026-02-13] [RUN_SHELL_COMMAND]: Extracted 4 memories:

+  [fact      ] [assistant] The cost is real though.
+  [insight   ] [user     ] The key insight is that automatic extraction beats manual.
+  [decision  ] [assistant] I decided to build automatic memory extraction [emotion   ] [user     ] its cost probably
+- [2026-02-13] [CONVERSATION SUMMARY - 50 previous messages compressed]:
+## Key Decisions Made
+- Built an automatic memory extraction system (`auto_extract.py`) that runs before conversation summarization and on shutdown
+- Integrated it into main.py to extract insights, decisions, facts, and emotions from messages
+- [2026-02-13] [RUN_SHELL_COMMAND]: [AUTO-EXTRACTED MEMORIES]:
+  [decision] I decided to build automatic memory extraction [insight] The key insight is that automatic extraction beats manual.
+  [emotion] its cost probably over a thousand dollars so far.
+I feel worried about the cost.
+  [fact] The cost is real th
+- [2026-02-13] [RUN_SHELL_COMMAND]: Status updated: online - Awake and ready 💧
+✅ Extracts loading in startup context
+[AUTO-EXTRACTED MEMORIES]:
+  [decision] I decided to build automatic memory extraction [insight] The key insight is that automatic extraction beats manual.
+  [emotion] its cost probably over a tho

 ## 📌 Facts